-- Competent authorities from Mediterranean coastal States; - Multi-lateral and bilateral agreements; - REMPEC and the Mediterranean Assistance Unit (MAU); - Regional response and assistance mechanism including the Emergency Response Coordination Centre (ERCC); - the European Maritime Safety Agency (EMSA); - International organizations supporting the international assistance such as IMO and the Joint UN Office for the Coordination of Humanitarian Affairs (OCHA) Environment Unit (JEU); and - the private sector including local and international companies.
+- Competent authorities from Mediterranean coastal States; - Multi-lateral and bilateral agreements; - REMPEC and the Mediterranean Assistance Unit (MAU); - Regional response and assistance mechanism including the Emergency Response Coordination Centre (ERCC); - EMŚA; - International organisations supporting the international assistance such as IMO and the Joint UN Environment/UN Office for the Coordination of Humanitarian Affairs (UN OCHA) Environment Unit (JEU); and - the private sector including local and international companies.

 2.1 The above-mentioned Principles and Guidelines, once adopted, will fill the substantial gap that may exist in some national regulatory frameworks, in particular, on the issue of facilitation of transboundary movement of specialised response personnel and equipment in cases of emergency.
 The revised Principles and Guidelines will help in the process of enacting National procedures and legislation in some of the Mediterranean coastal States to bring down a barrier that could, as mentioned in the Regional Strategy (2016-2021), mark the difference between success and failure in responding to, and mitigating, the often disastrous consequences of a serious pollution incident.
-Contracting Parties should, therefore, undertake to streamline their respective national procedures for entry into, movement within and exit from their territory of specialised personnel and equipment that might be required in case of emergency, using the advice and recommendations contained in the revised Principles and Guidelines, once they become available.
+Contracting Parties to the Barcelona Convention should, therefore, undertake to streamline their respective national procedures for entry into, movement within and exit from their territory of specialised personnel and equipment that might be required in case of emergency, using the advice and recommendations laid down in the revised Principles and Guidelines, once they become available.